WARBL not detected.

 You also have the option of auto-calibrating only the bell sensor.
 This is useful because the sensor may respond differently depending on the type of clothing you're wearing.
 To do this, hold WARBL up in the air so the sensor is completely uncovered, click Auto-calibrate bell sensor only, and then lower the sensor onto your knee.
 After five seconds, the LED with turn off and the sensor will be calibrated.

-The Configuration Tool connects to WARBL using MIDI protocol to let you control settings.
+The Configuration Tool is a web page that connects to WARBL using MIDI protocol to let you customize settings.

-It is necessary to use a browser that supports Web MIDI, which currently includes Chrome and Opera on Windows, Mac, Linux, Chromebook, or Android.
-You can also use Firefox or Safari on Mac if you install the WEB MIDI extension.
-Safari on iOS unfortunately does not yet support Web MIDI, but on iOS devices you can use the free WARBL app.
-You can also use the free Web MIDI Browser app.
-For the latter, navigate to this page within the app, and select "Enable SYSEX" in the settings.
-You may also want to bookmark this page for later use.
+Because the Configuration Tool uses the relatively new Web MIDI protocol, It is necessary to use a browser that supports Web MIDI, which currently includes Chrome, Firefox, and Opera on Windows, Mac, Linux, Chromebook, or Android.
+Safari unfortunately does not yet support Web MIDI, but on iOS devices you can use the free WARBL app, generously made by Michael Eskin of Appcordions.

 WARBL has three "instruments" available for use at any time.
 Each instrument consists of a fingering pattern and a set of associated settings.
 You can select different fingering patterns for each instrument, or you can select the same fingering pattern for more than one instrument.
 For example, if you only want to use tin whistle fingering, you can select that option for all three instruments, but still have three different sets of settings available at any time.
 You may want to have the buttons configured differently for each instrument, for example, or have different register control and/or slide/vibrato settings.